-The consolidated financial statements incorporate the assets and liabilities of all controlled entities of Save the Children Australia as at 31 December 2016 and the results of all controlled entities for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all controlled entities of Save the Children Australia as at 31 December 2017 and the results of all controlled entities for the period.
 Save the Children Australia and its controlled entities are referred to in these financial statements as the "Consolidated Entity".
 These entities are set out in note 16(d).